The 16 best real-time strategy games – Update: When Cold War gets hot

 Command & Conquer Remastered Collection

 Every fan of the genre should actually know the GDI and the Brotherhood of Nod, their leader Kane, the ion cannon.
 And if not: damn, what are you waiting for?
 Catch up!
 The Command & Conquer Remastered Collection is without question the best opportunity to do so.
-Part one as well as Red Alert in a remastered version with all expansions, modernized interface, remastered soundtrack and and and.
+Part one as well as Red Alert in a remastered version with all expansions, modernized interface, remastered and and and.
 Should not be missing in any game library of a genre fan!

 Interested?
 For PC there is Command & Conquer Remastered Collection on Steam.